-Curious about the latest nurse salary trends and how much nurses make?
-As of 2024, the average nurse salary has reached $94,480 per year ($45.42 per hour), reflecting high demand for registered nurses across the U.S. As one of the most in-demand careers in healthcare, nursing offers competitive pay, but nurse salaries vary widely depending on location, specialty, and experience.
+Curious about the latest nurse salary trends and how much nurses make in the U.S.?
+As of 2025, nursing remains one of the most in-demand and well-compensated careers in healthcare.
+Competitive pay is a big draw to the field, but nurse salaries vary widely depending on role, location, and other factors.

 What is the Average Nurse Salary?